IDEF4

 Example of the IDEF4: A Behavior Diagram for methods implementing Louder.

-IDEF4, or Integrated DEFinition for Object-Oriented Design, is an object-oriented design modeling language for the design of component-based client/server systems.
+IDEF4 (Integrated Definition for Object-Oriented Design) is an object-oriented design modeling language for the design of component-based client/server systems.
 It has been designed to support smooth transition from the application domain and requirements analysis models to the design and to actual source code generation.
 It specifies design objects with sufficient detail to enable source code generation.

 This method is part of the IDEF family of modeling languages in the field of systems and software engineering.

 Overview

 IDEF4 method is a graphically oriented methodology for the design of object-oriented software systems.
 The object-oriented programming paradigm provides the developer with an abstract view of their program as composed of a set of state maintaining objects which define the behavior of the program by the protocol of their interactions.
 An object consists of a set of local state defining attributes and a set of methods (procedures) that define the behavior of that particular object and its relationship to the other objects that make up the system.

 The IDEF4 method multi-dimensional approach to object-oriented software system design consists of the following items: